buddhaman/AnymaEngine/Readme.md

  - Tracking lineage.
  - Showing the entire state of the brain and genes.
  - Make a circular buffer.
- - Remove CMAKE.
-I decided to use CMake for this project and i regret it.
-Very much.
  - IDEA: Create a kind of business rule table where you can set rules like:
     - Required speed for carnivores to do damage to herbivores
     - Allow sprinting, how much energy to take on a sprint?
     - Do carnivores get a reproduction boost if their population is low?

 #### Design

-Ideas for charge / attack:
-- Give both carnivores and herbivores the ability to sprint, but for carnivores this is the only way to attack a herbivore.
-Sprinting can either deplete total energy, or there can be a seperate sprint energy that just fills over time.

 #### TODO
 - Show charge when zoomed in.